marmelab/react-admin/docs/SingleFieldList.md

 |-----------------------------|-------------------------|
 | `& .RaSingleFieldList-link` | Applied to each link    |

-**Tip**: You can override these classes for all `<SingleFieldList>` instances by overriding them in a MUI theme, using the key "RaSingleFieldList".
+**Tip**: You can override these classes for all `<SingleFieldList>` instances by overriding them in a Material UI theme, using the key "RaSingleFieldList".